 On the surface, most schools look alike—buildings, personnel, curriculum, and budgets.
 The A.C.E. program is different.
 For over 40 years, it has been the trendsetter in Biblical educational reform.
 Its philosophy is built on basic principles of the Word of God.
 Students are taught to see life from God’s point of view, to take responsibility for their own learning, and to walk in Godly wisdom and character.
-Accelerated Christian Education® is not just a publisher but a comprehensive Bible-based program that serves both the campus-based school and the homeschool.
+Accelerated Christian Education® is a comprehensive Bible-based program.

 Whether the student is a high achiever or a moderately paced learner, the Accelerated Christian Education educational process proceeds at the exact level determined by the child’s ability.